Brad Marchand Game Preview: Bruins vs. Red Wings

 Marchand Stats vs. the Red Wings

-- The Red Wings are 18th in goals allowed, conceding 24 total goals (three per game) in the league.
+- On the defensive side, the Red Wings are allowing 33 total goals (3.0 per game) which ranks 22nd in the NHL.

 |2023-2024 Season